How to Secure a Website: 21 Website Security Tips for Businesses

 Oh, yeah.
-You knew this would make our expert tips list somehow.
+You knew this would make our expert website security tips list somehow.
 Using SSL/TLS certificates for your website and server to facilitate a secure, encrypted connection between two parties (i.e. your site visitors’ clients and your web browser) is essential.
 We don’t only say that because we happen to sell such certificates, but because serving websites via HTTPS is actually required by Google and the other major browsers to avoid being slapped with a tacky “Not Secure” label.

 Thankfully, we’re not alone — David Alexander, Alexander M. Kehoe, Dave Hatter, Ross Thomas, and Greg Rogozinski also agree.
 In their website security tips, they emphasize the importance of SSL/TLS protecting users’ sensitive information.

 Probably the two who put it best, though, are Luka Arezina and Sivan Tehila:

 One good tip for any website owner, especially eCommerce websites, is to set up SSL security on the domain.
 Having an SSL-secured domain lets your future customers know that they are visiting a website where the data is coming from a secure source.
 This is visually displayed as a “green padlock” icon on the website address field, in the top-left corner of your browser.

 A secure domain also lets visitors on your website know right from the landing page that your company takes cybersecurity seriously.
 It also prevents “content warning” and “unsecured connection” messages from spooking away your potential customers.
 Additionally, it adds another layer of data protection to transactions on the website, which is critical for doing business online.”— Luka Arezina, editor-in-chief at DataProt